 Rogaining: the sport of long distance cross country navigation.
 Rogaines are generally day and night events in which teams of two to five members travel entirely on foot, navigating by map and compass.
-Teams normally select their own order of visiting checkpoints.
+Teams select their own order of visiting checkpoints on the pre-printed map.
 Events range in time from 6 to 24 hours.
 Teamwork, endurance, competition, and an appreciation of the natural environment are features of the sport.

 For more details see a definition of rogaining (ARA page)

 Teams in rogaining are split into categories depending on the age of the members:

 Within each of these categories, there are mixed, mens and womens sub-categories.
 You may see in results codes like XO, MO, WO.
 These correspond to Mixed Open, Mens Open and Womens Open.

 The age is counted as at the day of competition, or first day of competition if it is a 24 hour event.

 Ultraveterans are also eligible for the superveterans, veterans and open category.

 Superveterans are also eligible for the veterans and open category.